Tarique Rahman: Exile to United Kingdom (2008–2025)

-Following the release of Tarique's mother Khaleda on 11 September 2008, he flew to London for medical treatment at Wellington hospital, an independent private hospital in St. John's Wood.
-The 1/11 caretaker government, backed by the army, confirmed that Tarique had given a written promise to not indulge in any future politics and was thus allowed to go abroad.
+Following the release of Khaleda Zia, Rahman was also released from prison on 11 September 2008 after around 18 months in detention under the military-backed 1/11 caretaker government.
+He subsequently left for London to receive medical treatment at Wellington Hospital, an independent private hospital in St. John's Wood, reportedly after negotiations with the authorities, and remained abroad while facing multiple corruption cases filed during the emergency period.
+The 1/11 caretaker government, confirmed that he had given a written promise not to indulge in any future politics and was thus allowed to go abroad instead being accused of multiple corruption cases.

 Senior Vice Chairman of the BNP

-On 8 December 2009, Tarique was elected as the Senior Vice Chairman of the BNP at its 5th National Council held in Dhaka.
-A recorded speech by him was broadcast to the public at the council.
-In the speech, he described his arrest and torture during his detention by the 1/11 government that came to power in January 2007.
-He claimed that a "conspiracy" was hatched to kill him through torture under the "guise of a judicial system".
-Tarique described his physical condition and said that he needed more time to complete his treatment.
+On 8 December 2009, Rahman was elected Senior Vice Chairman of the BNP at its 5th National Council held in Dhaka; he was previously the party's Senior Joint Secretary General.
+A recorded speech by him was broadcast at the council, in which he referred to his arrest and treatment during detention under the military-backed caretaker government that assumed power in January 2007.
+In the speech, Rahman alleged that he had been subjected to torture and claimed that there had been a conspiracy to kill him under what he described as the guise of a judicial process.
+He also spoke about his physical condition, stating that he required additional time to complete medical treatment.

-Khaleda said her son would take part in active politics upon his return from abroad after completing treatment.
-She addressed a few public meetings on her way to Bogura and alleged that the then-present government was trying to harass her son so that he could not return to the country.
-She said:
+BNP chairperson Khaleda Zia later stated that her son would re-enter active politics following his return from abroad after completing medical treatment.
+While addressing several public meetings during a visit to Bogra, she alleged that the then government was attempting to harass him in order to prevent his return to Bangladesh.
+Referring to his detention and subsequent medical condition, she said that multiple cases had been filed against him as part of what she described as broader conspiracies, and that doctors had indicated his recovery would take additional time.

-Tareque worked for the development of the country, but a lot of cases were filed only to destroy him as a part of national as well as international conspiracies...
-On March 7, 2007, he was picked up in a car right in front of me.
-But after the custody my son had to be sent abroad in a stretcher for treatment...
-Doctors have said his recovery will take more time...

-On 4 January 2014, in a video message posted on YouTube, Tarique called for a boycott of the next day's national election in Bangladesh.
+On 4 January 2014, in a video message posted on YouTube, Rahman called for a boycott of the national election scheduled for the following day.

-In 2015, Tarique registered a private firm by the name of White and Blue Consultants Limited, which is a PR and communications firm.
-The documentation of incorporation filed with the UK Companies House shows that Tarique listed his nationality as British.
-However, in 2016, he amended the paperwork and listed his nationality as Bangladeshi.
-However, this error has been used by many as evidence to support claims of state officials including Md.
-Shahriar Alam that he acquired British citizenship.
-Tarique Rahman denied this claim and served a legal notice to Md.
-Shahriar Alam demanding an apology for his remarks about him allegedly having British citizenship.
+In 2015, Rahman registered a private firm, White and Blue Consultants Limited, described as a public relations and communications company, in the United Kingdom.
+Incorporation documents filed with Companies House initially listed his nationality as British; however, the records were amended in 2016 to state his nationality as Bangladeshi.
+The initial listing was cited by several commentators and government officials, including Md.
+Shahriar Alam, as evidence supporting claims that Rahman had acquired British citizenship.
+Rahman denied the allegation and issued a legal notice to Shahriar Alam, seeking an apology for remarks alleging that he held British citizenship.